Talitrus/BISC2584_Intro2Prog/Intro.md

 Many times in your life, you will need to do the same thing over and over again.
 Luckily, you can automate this in your computer programs using loops.

 ####`for` loop
 	A `for` loop repeats over all of the items in list.
-You can define a variable in a while loop that takes the value of the current item in the list.
+You can define a variable in a `for` loop that takes the value of the current item in the list.

 Syntax:
 ```python